unl-pal/argv-transformer/README.md

 ## Running the Project
 Run ```./gradlew``` followed by any of the following tasks to get desired effect.

 ### Clean Tasks
 - reset - Resets the program - deletes build, database, suitablePrgms and benchmarks directories

 ### Documentation Tasks
-- javadoc - Generates Javadoc API documentation for the 'main' feature.
+- javadoc - Generates Javadocs in the build/docs/javadoc direcotry with index.html as the entry point.
+These docs can be viewed and navigated from the browser.

 ### Execution Tasks
 - download - Compiles and Runs the download program